barrucadu/dejafu/doc/unit_testing.rst

 An **abort** is where the scheduler chooses to terminate execution early.
 If you see it, it probably means that a test didn't terminate before it hit the execution length limit.
+Aborts are hidden unless you use explicitly enable them, see :ref:`settings`.

 .. csv-table::
   :widths: 25, 75